Raa0404/otsapp33/README.md

-# OTS App
+# OTS Final App

-This is the production-ready OTS application with all three phases.
+This is the final production-ready version of the OTS Settlement App.